Get free deal with every meal

 No charges on booking cancellation

 Olive which is the brainchild of popular restaurateur A.D.
-Singh, has been around for over a decade and is still considered one of the trendiest spots in the city.
+Singh has been around for over a decade and is still considered one of the trendiest spots in the city.
 The restaurant has an indoor air-conditioned section and a charming outdoor section.
 The décor is all white with pebbles everywhere and a small hint of blue, giving it that distinct Mediterranean vibe.
-At first glance it does feel like you are eating in a restaurant on a Greek island.
+At first glance, it does feel like you are eating in a restaurant on a Greek island.
 While it looks pretty and ideal for a leisurely lunch during the day, it looks distinctly different and charming at night, as it's lit up with pretty candles and lights.
-The cuisine is European and Mediterranean and both the dinner menu and bar has plenty to choose from.
+Booking a table is advisable as the restaurant gets crowded even during the week, especially on a Thursday night.

 Another friend's recommendation which we really enjoyed as well.
 Having warmed to the idea of easily getting an ice bucket, this place also played my game.
 A beer Sir?
 You wouldn't have Fosters Lager from Australia would you?
 We have Foster Lager, yes sir.
 Two i an ice bucket please.
 Two friends ordered Budweisers, why, I asked?
 I soon had them onto Fosters as well, that's what beer should taste like, not that limp Bud stuff.
 I crowed again, this is an Aussie beer you know!
 Then my wife read the label, err no honey, this is brewed right here in Mumbai...oops.
 Actually tasted better than I last remember the Aussie brew did.
 The food was again very tasty as we ordered a number or starter dishes the standout being an asparagus and cheese dish that we repeated as it was so tasty.
 Wait staff were a bit slow at times as something of apparently great moment required them to talk about together requiring some unseemly arm waving from me.
 The four of us ate and drank our fill, we paid the bill and were happy to note the whole lot cost just $66 AUD.
 Very enjoyable but we only ate there once more preferring The Monkey service right next door.
 Recommended.